 Whilst the majority of our viability appraisals assume a zero CIL liability, there may still be a need for on-site requirements, and these will be assessed on each planning application.
-The introduction of a CIL "viability cushion" should still allow for an on-site S106 contribution if required.
+The CIL "viability cushion" should still allow for an on-site S106 contribution if required.